 Course Code MSC.IHRM2.MLELE.0006

-ECTS Credits 2
+ECTS Credits 1

 Course Leader EZZEROUALI Amine

 Synchronous 12

 Discipline Autre

 Program International Human Resources & Performance Management

 Prerequisites None

 Course Description This course will allow students to understand all the facets of the recruitment process to enable them to effectively manage this process in a professional setting.
 The course will look at all the steps of the recruitment process, from job definition to candidate integration.
 As such, it examines: the roles of all actors in the process (functional manager, HR, candidate, consultant, etc.); various recruitment methods and methodologies; issues of objectivity/judgment and discrimination in the selection process.
 The recruitment process will be studied from the perspective of both the recruiter and the interviewee.

-Course Open to Paris /Fall
+Course Open to Exchange Paris /Fall

-Exchange

 Semester fall

 Campus Paris

 Evaluation

 Final Examination (%) 100

 Continuous 0

-Assessment (%)
+Assessment (%) To be a second of the least

-Academic To be communicated
+Academic reference To be communicated

-reference

 Websites To be communicated